juliagoda/CH341SER/README.md

 ```
 <br/>

-it's possible that you have to load module:
+it's possible, that you have to load that module:
 `modprobe cdc_acm`

 <br/>